Actifio/ActPowerCLI/README.md

 In this repository are two separate versions of ActPowerCLI, but you don't need to work out which one to use.
 It will be handled automatically by the included installer.

-The installer will install one of two versions:
+The installer will install this version:

 * ActPowerCLI Version 10.0.1.x  is for Windows PowerShell 5 and PowerShell 6/7 and can be installed from the GitHub zip file or PowerShell Gallery